Czaporka/bootstrap/README.md

 ## Description
 Overengineered solution for installing my poor collection of dotfiles and scripts to freshly provisioned machines.

-Currently works OK on Debian-like distros.
-On others there is quite a lot of issues.
+Currently works OK on Debian-like Linux distros.
+On other platforms it may require a lot of adjustments.

 ## Example
 ```